iusrepo/iusrepo.github.io/markdown/faq.md

 [infrastructure][infrastructure] meta repository for reporting infrastructure issues.

+### Why am I getting a GPG key error when I attempt to update my IUS package?

+In 2019 the IUS project switched to new package signing keys.
+These are listed (along with our legacy key) [here][keys].
+Make sure your ius-release package is updated to at least version 2, then check in `/etc/yum.repos.d/` for any `*.rpmnew` files that need to be merged.
+Then go subscribe to our [announce][announce] repository on GitHub to be notified of changes like this in the future.

 ### Can I become an IUS mirror?

 For many years we relied on a network of mirrors to distribute our content.